Juerd/azu/README.md

 Add the given record to the zone file.

-The given record is parsed and reformatted unless `--raw` is used; use `%` as the record name to keep the name that was parsed from the matching record.
+The given record is parsed and reformatted unless `--raw` is used

-If the matching record had an explicit TTL, it is copied over to the new record unless `--raw` is used.
+When used with a match condition, use `%` as the record name to keep the name that was parsed from the matching record.
+If the matching record had an explicit TTL, it is copied over to the new record unless `--raw` is used or the new record has an explicit TTL.

 ## --raw